Personal Injury Claims Process

 Making The Personal Injury Claim

-The defendant must acknowledge receipt of the letter and reply within a fixed period of time, usually — weeks (some sites say 21 days, others say 3 months.
-I am not sure which is right).
+The defendant must acknowledge receipt of the letter and reply within a fixed period of time.

-In the reply, the defendant must state whether or not they accept liability for your injury.
-The next step depends on the defendant’s reply.
+In the reply, the defendant must state whether or not they accept liability for your injury, or they may ask for more information to enable them to investigate.
+The next step depends on the defendant’s reply, so here are a few steps that could illustrate your personal injury claims process.

 1st Scenario – The defendant admits full or partial liability